-The dissertation supervision process at the Graduate School of Social Work at DU is a committeedirected undertaking.
+The dissertation supervision process at the Graduate School of Social Work at DU is a committee-directed undertaking.
 While each candidate and committee will work out the methods and procedures somewhat differently, the basic principles require all committee members to be involved in decisions and checkpoints in a very active manner.
 The dissertation committee should work collaboratively throughout the dissertation process.
-Further, in the interest of assuring that policies are applied to all students in the same way and that workload is distributed equitably between faculty members, the Associate Dean for Doctoral Education serves a quality checkpoint/monitoring role by reviewing and signing off on decisions at various points in the process.
+Further, in the interest of assuring that policies are applied to all students in the same way, the Associate Dean for Doctoral Education may serve as a quality checkpoint/monitoring role by reviewing and signing off on decisions at various points in the process should any concerns arise.